Amusement Park Safety During a Pandemic

 Other Amusement Park Risks That May Be Increased By Pandemic Protocols

 Disney World was shut down for 116 days and the New York Times reported that 43,000 workers were furloughed earlier in the spring.
 The question becomes, has the staff kept up to date on the appropriate training to operate roller coasters and other theme park rides?
 Some staff will be reassigned to do temperature checks and more frequent cleaning, which may also reduce the number of employees who are maintaining ride safety.
 Furthermore, if coronavirus does spread throughout the park, staff are likely to get sick, which could reduce the number of trained employees there to assist if there is an emergency or ride malfunction.
 Staff members who are under additional stress may miss a critical safety check prior to the ride continuing.

 If you or a loved one suffers an injury at the theme park that could have been prevented if the premises had been maintained, you may have a personal injury claim.
 Common injuries include falls, neck and spinal cord injuries, head trauma, lacerations, broken bones, food poisoning, and more.

 Aside from the debate about whether or not opening theme parks could increase infection rates, any park that opens needs to be able to provide the same level of safety for those who chose to visit.
 Anyone who is injured because safety could not be maintained may have a personal injury case.
-An experienced Orlando amusement park accident attorney at Payer Law Group can help you determine if you can seek compensation for your injuries.
-Contact our offices at 407-307-2979 to schedule a free consultation.
+An experienced Orlando amusement park accident attorney at Payer Law can help you determine if you can seek compensation for your injuries.
+Contact our office at 407-307-2979 to schedule a free consultation.